WithoutSin/ChristianFreedom/Readme.md

  2. [Distances Travelled On The Wrong Paths](Docs/DistancesTravelledOnTheWrongPaths.md) _Work in progress_
  3. [Not Seeing The Violations Of Nonaggression Against God's People](Docs/NotSeeingTheViolationsOfNonaggressionAgainstGodsPeople.md) _Work In Progress_

+##Freedom! by Adam Kokesh (What inspired this book)

+Introduction

+1. The Philosophy
+2. A Brief History of Power
+3. War
+4. Personal Security
+5. Taxation
+6. Economics
+7. Other Destructive Rackets
+8. Government & Love
+9. True Personal Freedom
+10. The Future of Freedom
+Afterword

 #Other links
 * [FAQ](faq.md)